 The answer is layers.
-Every successful financial system uses a layer approach, with each layer being optimal for a certain purpose.
+Every successful financial system uses a layered approach, with each layer optimal for a certain purpose.

-For example, in the US we have Fedwire as a gross settlement system between banks.
-It currently does under 20 million transactions per month (~200 million per year), but settles over $80 trillion in value per month (nearly $1 quadrillion per year) because the average transaction size is massive, and each of these settlements represents a batch of many smaller payment transactions.
+For example, in the U.S., we have Fedwire as a gross settlement system between banks.
+It currently does under 20 million transactions per month (~200 million per year) but settles over $80 trillion in value per month (nearly $1 quadrillion per year) because the average transaction size is massive.
+Each of these settlements represents a batch of many smaller payment transactions.

-In other words, there is the underlying core settlement system, and then layers on top of it for more throughput, capable of settling billions of transactions per month.
+In other words, there is the underlying core settlement system and layers on top of it for more throughput, capable of settling billions of transactions per month.

-Bitcoin’s ecosystem has evolved in a similar way, except in an open and peer-to-peer manner.
+Bitcoin’s ecosystem has evolved similarly, except in an open and peer-to-peer manner.

-Bitcoin’s base layer has the capacity to process up to maybe 400,000 transactions per day, although each transaction can have multiple outputs, resulting in up to 1 million or more individual payments per day.
-That’s a few tens of millions of payments per month, or a few hundred million payments per year, which is around the same ballpark that Fedwire currently handles.
+Bitcoin’s base layer can process up to 400,000 transactions per day.
+However, each transaction can have multiple outputs, resulting in up to 1 million or more individual payments per day.
+That’s a few tens of millions of payments per month, or a few hundred million payments per year, around the same ballpark that Fedwire currently handles.

-For example, the Liquid network is a federation of dozens of entities that wraps bitcoins in tokens called L-BTC, and from that point, L-BTC is faster to move around, has somewhat better privacy, and can support smart contracts including various other types of security tokens that run on top of it.
-A large number of L-BTC transactions can therefore be contained within two BTC transactions (one to peg in, and one to peg out).
-The trade-off is that the user has to trust the federation, which is more decentralized than trusting a single entity, but less decentralized than trusting Bitcoin’s raw base layer.
-The majority of the Liquid’s functionary federation entities would need to collude against the system, in order to violate user trust.
+For example, the Liquid Network is a federation of dozens of entities that wraps bitcoins in tokens called L-BTC.
+From that point, L-BTC is faster to move around, has somewhat better privacy, and can support smart contracts, including various other types of security tokens that run on top of it.
+A large number of L-BTC transactions can therefore be contained within two BTC transactions (one to peg in and one to peg out).
+The trade-off is that the user has to trust the federation, which is more decentralized than trusting a single entity but less decentralized than trusting Bitcoin’s raw base layer.
+The majority of Liquid’s functionary federation entities would need to collude against the system to violate user trust.

 And from there, custodians can operate in layers above that for people that want them.
-Exchanges, payment apps, banks, chaumian mints, and so forth can all provide services to users that are willing to trust them with a portion of their funds.
-This can scale bitcoin usage to any arbitrary level, including by connecting with the Lightning network.
-Each node on the Lightning network doesn’t necessarily need to be one person; it could be a custodian with thousands or millions of users.
+Exchanges, payment apps, banks, chaumian mints, and so forth can all provide services to users willing to trust them with a portion of their funds.
+This can scale Bitcoin usage to any arbitrary level, including connecting with the Lightning Network.
+Each node on the Lightning Network doesn’t necessarily need to be one person; it could be a custodian with thousands or millions of users.

 In that sense, each user interacts with the network in the layer (s) that makes the most sense for their specific needs.

 Channel-based payments for the Bitcoin network have been explored since the early innings of the network.
-The white paper on the Lightning network was written in 2015, and the first implementations for it came out by early 2018.
-Developers purposely restricted their channel size early on, to grow cautiously and test things out safely in those early years (specifically to avoid the common problem of user funds being exploited, which we often see in DeFi).
+The white paper on the Lightning Network was written in 2015, and its first implementations came out in early 2018.
+Developers purposely restricted their channel size early on to grow cautiously and test things out safely in those early years (specifically to avoid the common problem of user funds being exploited, which we often see in DeFi).

-The network has been functioning and growing ever since, and by late 2020 the network reached a level of liquidity, usability, and critical mass that became quite interesting to me from a macroeconomic perspective.
+The network has been functioning and growing ever since.
+By late 2020 the network reached a level of liquidity, usability, and critical mass that became quite interesting to me from a macroeconomic perspective.

-Using a broadcast network to buy coffee on your way to work each day is a terrible idea.
+Using a broadcast network to buy coffee on your way to work daily is a terrible idea.
 A blockchain is meant to be an immutable public ledger.
-Do I really need to broadcast my coffee transactions to tens of thousands of nodes around the world, to be held in a distributed database for the foreseeable future?
+Do I really need to broadcast my coffee transactions to tens of thousands of nodes around the world to be held in a distributed database for the foreseeable future?

 What if I want to buy something more personally or politically sensitive than coffee?
 Shouldn’t I use peer-to-peer payment channels for that instead?

-Imagine, for example, if every email that was sent on the internet had to be copied to everybody’s server and stored there, rather than just to the recipient.
+Imagine, for example, if every email sent on the internet had to be copied to everybody’s server and stored there rather than just to the recipient.
 That would be grossly inefficient.
 And yet, that’s how various high-throughput blockchains try to work regarding money.

 That’s why every blockchain that attempts to scale transaction throughput too much on the base layer is inherently flawed.
-Bitcoin Cash, Bitcoin Satoshi Vision, Litecoin, Dogecoin, and other coins like this all sacrifice too much and become too centralized, in order to do something that doesn’t make technical sense in terms of scalability or privacy.
+Bitcoin Cash, Bitcoin Satoshi Vision, Litecoin, Dogecoin, and other coins like this all sacrifice too much and become too centralized to do something that needs to make more technical sense in terms of scalability or privacy.
 In the long arc of time, they offer nothing of value.

-Each layer builds upon the lower layer, without reducing the qualities of that lower layer.
-A broadcast network on the base layer, a channel network on the middle layer, and a custodian ecosystem on the upper layer, gives each type of user whatever they are looking for.
-If growing pains become apparent, there are other scaling technologies that may come into play in the future as well, to further increase the number of people hat can interact self-custodially with the system.
+Each layer builds upon the lower layer without reducing the qualities of that lower layer.
+A broadcast network on the base layer, a channel network on the middle layer, and a custodian ecosystem on the upper layer gives each type of user whatever they are looking for.
+If growing pains become apparent, other scaling technologies may come into play in the future to further increase the number of people that can interact self-custodially with the system.

-Bitcoin came into existence in a unique way, and is purposely hard to change, which is what makes it a decentralized digital commodity rather than a centralized digital equity.
-Instead of trying to create something separate, developers have the ability to build on top of it.
+Bitcoin uniquely came into existence and is purposely hard to change, making it a decentralized digital commodity rather than a centralized digital equity.
+Instead of trying to create something separate, developers can build on top of it.

 Suppose you and your friends are spending a long evening at a bar.

-Rather than get your payment method for every round of drinks, it’s preferable to open a tab with the bartender, and then settle that tab at the end of the night.
-If the bartender doesn’t know you, you can offer your credit card information ahead of time so that they can charge it later that night.
+Rather than get your payment method for every round of drinks, it’s preferable to open a tab with the bartender and settle it at the end of the night.
+If the bartender doesn’t know you, you can offer your credit card information ahead of time so they can charge it later that night.

 In a manner of speaking, you and the bartender open a payment channel with each other.
-There is a moment of friction when setting up the tab and a second moment of friction when closing the tab, but between those moments, there is no payment friction for individual rounds of drinks because you just need to tell the bartender, “another round of drinks please” and it happens.
+There is a moment of friction when setting up the tab and a second moment of conflict when closing the tab.
+Still, between those moments, there is no payment friction for individual rounds of drinks because you just need to tell the bartender, “Another round of drinks, please” and it happens.

-That’s how the Lightning network works, conceptually.
-I can open a channel with someone else, with a base layer bitcoin transaction.
-This channel is a 2-of-2 multi-signature channel, meaning that we both have to agree on it, and it’s designed so that either one of us can unilaterally close the channel if we need or want to (although it’s preferable that we do a cooperative close).
+That’s how the Lightning Network works, conceptually.
+I can open a channel with someone else with a base layer Bitcoin transaction.
+This channel is a 2-of-2 multi-signature channel, meaning we both have to agree on it.
+It’s designed so that we can unilaterally close the channel if we need or want to (although we should do a cooperative close).
 While the channel is open, we can transact any number of times, as long as we have sufficient liquidity in the channel, until one or both of us want to close the channel with another base layer bitcoin transaction.

 Unlike a bar tab, however, a Lightning channel is not based on trust or debt.
-Payments within the channel are updated instantly, and the ongoing tab can be enforced by either party closing the channel and reconciling with the base layer, with each side receiving their current balance.
-There is no debt, no promise to pay later, from person to another.
-It’s like instantly transmitting money to the bartender’s account through the channel every time you ask for another round of drinks.
+Payments within the channel are updated instantly, and the ongoing tab can be enforced by either party closing the channel and reconciling with the base layer, with each side receiving its current balance.
+There is no debt, no promise to pay later, from one person to another.
+It’s like instantly transmitting money to the bartender’s account through the channel whenever you ask for another round of drinks.

-Now, suppose that we take this a step further.
+Let’s take this a step further.
 Alice has a tab with the bartender at a bar, and another person, Bob, also has a tab open with the same bartender.
 If Bob wants to buy Alice a drink, he can tell the bartender to give Alice a drink and put it on his tab.
-Alternatively, if Bob forgot his wallet and needs money to get home, Alice can tell the bartender to give Bob $30 and put it on her tab.
-Alice can pay Bob through the bartender, despite the fact that Alice and Bob know nothing about each other and have no payment channel open with each other.
+Alternatively, if Bob forgot his wallet and needed money to get home, Alice can tell the bartender to give Bob $30 and put it on her tab.
+Alice can pay Bob through the bartender, even though Alice and Bob know nothing about each other and have no payment channels open with each other.

-The end result of this network of channels, is that one base layer transaction gives you access to a large number of individual payments to various separate entities, and thus the Bitcoin network can be scaled rather significantly.
+The end result of this network of channels is that one base layer transaction gives you access to a large number of individual payments to various separate entities.
+Thus the Bitcoin network can be scaled rather significantly.

 Imagine a global system with a massive number of interconnected nodes.
 Anyone can enter the network with a new node and start creating channels.
-Alternatively, many custodial services also gives their account-holders access to the network through their nodes and channels.
+Alternatively, many custodial services also give account holders access to the network through their nodes and channels.

 Here’s a visualization of the public Lightning network at the moment.
-It’s a growing network of interconnected nodes connected by payment channels, with those bigger dots representing particularly well-connected nodes:
+It’s a growing network of interconnected nodes connected by payment channels, with those bigger dots representing exceptionally well-connected nodes: